 The one thing constant in most Indian chai recipes is the use of fresh ginger, green cardamom, and milk.

-Below is a list of whole spices used popularly used to make an authentic chai.
+Below is a list of whole spices that can be used to make homemade chai.

-You can choose to add any of the spices listed below in addition to fresh ginger and black tea leaves:
+You can choose to add any of the spices listed below in addition to fresh ginger and black tea leaves.
+It is the flexibility of ingredients to choose from that makes this one of the best masala tea recipe.

 PANTRY AND FRESH INGREDIENTS